- City Services

 Local License Renewals

-After an initial license has been issued, an annual renewal application must be submitted each year to the local Liquor Commissioner’s office before the May 1 deadline to remain valid.
-After receiving a local liquor license, a State alcohol retailer's license must be obtained.
-This must be done in person at their offices in Springfield or Chicago.
+After an initial license has been issued, an annual renewal application and proof of dram shop insurance must be submitted each year to the local Liquor Commissioner’s office before the May 1 deadline to remain valid.

 Temporary Liquor License